cnb0/http-prompt-docker/README.md

 # HTTP Prompt Docker

-This is a Docker container for [http-prompt](https://github.com/eliangcs/http-prompt)
+This is a Docker container for [http-prompt](https://github.com/eliangcs/http-prompt).
+As per [this PR #17](https://github.com/eliangcs/http-prompt/pull/17), the author isn't interested by a container of his tool, but I am.

 ## Usage